gokulkrishh/invoicegenerator.tax/README.md

 ### Introduction

-Invoice Generator is just a dumb invoice generator and it happens to be an open source.
+Invoice Generator is just a dumb free invoice generator and it happens to be an open source.

 ### Tech Stack